 Although the base rookie is an acetate card, numbered to 349, collectors were more impressed by the first certified autograph for Damian Lillard in an NBA jersey.
 These Fine Print Autographs are the real draw of 2012-13 Panini Innovation Basketball.
 Although, because the autograph is an insert, it's not considered a true rookie card.

 Likely due to his late inclusion as a signer for the product, Damian Lillard is the only rookie with both a base rookie card and a Rookie Autograph Memorabilia card.
 Although it has a sticker autograph, the limited print run of 49 and first card with a signature and jersey piece has made it a popular card.

-One of the key features in 2012-13 Panini Marquee Basketball are five different designs for rookie cards.
-Each of Lillard's rookies in the set look very distinct from one another.
+2012-13 Panini Marquee Basketball has five different designs for rookie cards.
+Each of the Damian Lillard rookies in the set are very distinct from one another.
 Card #151 has a wild foil look dubbed Swirlorama.
 The dark #231 is done with Black Holoboard.
-The third Lillard, #311, is highlighted by a laser cut "ROOKIE" notation. #391, the most valuable, is made of a faux leather.
+The third Lillard, #311, is highlighted by a laser-cut "ROOKIE" notation. #391, the most valuable, is made of faux leather.
 Finally, #461 is done with PETG, a type of plastic.